Open-Scholarship-Strategy/site/index.md

     * Fund studies that use stakeholder theory to explore ways to achieve more Open Scholarship policies at research and education institutions.

 * A reduction of article-processing charges (APCs) in hybrid titles to match the market average for OA-only journals.
+(NOTE that with the new funding stream of [HorizonEurope](https://ec.europa.eu/info/designing-next-research-and-innovation-framework-programme/what-shapes-next-framework-programme_en), publications to hybrid journals are not eligible).

 * A reduction of article-processing charges (APCs) and book-processing charges (BPCs) in hybrid titles to match the market average for OA-only journals and presses.